America the Beautiful Pass

 It is important to know – you can’t use these passes to get into a state park.
 This is only for federally owned land.
 You must buy state park passes individually.

 In the end, it’s important to look at your options.
 If you can apply for a free pass –make sure you do it.
 If you can’t, consider buying an annual pass for you and your guests.
-You can utilize to soak in our country’s beauty.
+You can utilize it to soak in our country’s beauty.

 So go to the Complete PDF listing of Federal Recreation Sites which issue National park passes.
-Enjoy your hiking and camping experiences at its best.
+Enjoy your hiking and camping experiences at their best.